Meuse–Argonne offensive: First phase (September 26 – October 4, 1918)

-"During the three hours preceding H hour, the Allies expended more ammunition than both sides managed to fire throughout the four years of the [American] Civil War.
+The Allies decided to prepare for the assault on September 26 at 02:30 by launching one of the most expensive and stunning artillery barrages.
+This barrage was done with 2711 artillery guns and helped to destroy obstacles like barbed wire to help the Allies push up more effectively when the assault began.
+One of these artillery groups was led by Capt.
+Harry S. Truman, a future US president.
+"During the three hours preceding H hour, the Allies expended more ammunition than both sides managed to fire throughout the four years of the American Civil War.
 The cost was later calculated to have been $180 million, or $1 million per minute (about $3.5 billion in 2022 dollars)."
 The American attack began at 05:30 on September 26 with mixed results.
 The V and III Corps met most of their objectives, but the 79th Division failed to capture Montfaucon, the 28th "Keystone" Division's attack virtually ground to a halt due to formidable German resistance, and the 91st "Wild West" Division was compelled to evacuate the village of Épinonville though it advanced 8 km.
 The inexperienced 37th "Buckeye" Division failed to capture Montfaucon d'Argonne.

-The subsequent day, September 27 most of the 1st Army failed to make any gains.
+The next day, September 27, most of the 1st Army failed to make any gains.
 The 79th Division finally captured Montfaucon and the 35th "Santa Fe" Division captured the village of Baulny, Hill 218, and Charpentry, placing the division forward of adjacent units.
 On September 29, six extra German divisions were deployed to oppose the American attack, with the 5th Guards and 52nd Division counterattacking the 35th Division, which had run out of food and ammunition during the attack.
 The Germans initially made significant gains, but were barely repulsed by the 35th Division's 110th Engineers, 128th Machine Gun Battalion, and Harry Truman's Battery D, 129th Field Artillery.
 In the words of Pershing, "We were no longer engaged in a maneuver for the pinching out of a salient, but were necessarily committed, generally speaking, to a direct frontal attack against strong, hostile positions fully manned by a determined enemy."